priestd09/easytime/README.md

 Using `easytime` is, well, ... *easy*.
 There are only a couple things you need to know:

-1. Always use UTC when storing timestamps.
+1. Always use UTC when handling time in your program.
 The best way to do this is via the `easytime.utcnow()` method, for instance:

    ```python
    >>> from easytime import easytime